apache/flink/docs/content/docs/dev/python/dependency_management.md

 ```

 <span class="label label-info">Note</span> The parameter `target_dir` is optional.
 If specified,
-the archive file will be extracted to a directory named `target_dir` during execution.
-Otherwise,
+the archive file will be extracted to a directory with the specified name of `target_dir` during execution.
-the archive file will be extracted to a directory with the same name as the archive file.
+Otherwise, the archive file will be extracted to a directory with the same name as the archive file.

 Suppose you have specified the archive file as following: